 Found only in Belize, Guatemala and Mexico, this species was listed in CITES Appendix I until 23 June 2010 when the populations of Belize and Mexico were transferred to Appendix II with a zero quota for wild specimens traded for commercial purposes.
-Previously Mexico had three captive-breeding operations for this species registered with the CITES Secretariat.
-Exports of skins from Mexico peaked at 2,430 in 2001 and subsequently decreased, remaining below 1,000 skins per annum from 2003 until 2012.
-Exports then increased to 2,031 in 2014 but fell to 1,291 in 2015; 2016 showed a slight increase again (Figure 2).
+Previously Mexico had had three captive-breeding operations for this species registered with the CITES Secretariat.
+Exports of skins from Mexico have fluctuated from zero in 2010 to a peak of 3,000 skins in 2017 (Figure 2).
 The main importer was France.